Rep. Jordan Addresses Allegations by Guys Who Somehow Found Perkins Coie

 Yetts is a felon.
 Beginning in 2007, Yetts served 18 months in prison after pleading guilty to federal mail fraud charges.
 Yetts was accused of bilking investors out of $1.8 million as part of an investment scheme he ran from 1998 to 2001, CBS News reports.

-DiSabato is accused of bullying the widow of a Marine over a memorial fund set up in her husband’s name.
+DiSabato is accused of bullying the widow of a dead Marine over a memorial fund set up in her husband’s name.
 He faces a defamation lawsuit.
 Disabato has faced several lawsuits.

 Widow Karen Mendoza allowed him to use her deceased husband’s name for a memorial he said was in his honor but which was for his own martial arts venture.
 It ended in a cease and desist order followed by him harassing her out of revenge.

-Daily Caller has more about these two, but, as we said, three or four more are saying he knew.
-They are now also saying Jordan ogled players as they showered.
+Daily Caller has more about these two complainants, but, as we said, three or four more are saying he knew.
+They are now also saying Jordan and others ogled players as they showered.

 REP. JORDAN DEFENDS HIMSELF